sjp38/linux/Documentation/mm/process_addrs.rst

-A typical pattern taken when traversing page table entries to install a new mapping is to optimistically determine whether the page table entry in the table above is empty, if so, only then acquiring the page table lock and checking again to see if it was allocated underneath is.
+A typical pattern taken when traversing page table entries to install a new mapping is to optimistically determine whether the page table entry in the table above is empty, if so, only then acquiring the page table lock and checking again to see if it was allocated underneath us.

 This allows for a traversal with page table locks only being taken when required.
 An example of this is :c:func:`!__pud_alloc`.